 It will be important for educators, parents, and teams selecting accommodations for the assessments to review the test security, test administration, and test accommodation policies in order to determine whether the accommodation is allowed on the assessment(s), and if there will be any consequences for the school, district, or student if the accommodation is used.
-For example, if certain instructional accommodations are used for testing, the validity of assessment results may be compromised if the accommodation involves modifying the assessment, giving assistance to the student to respond to questions during testing, or providing an accommodation that gives the student an unfair advantage on all or part of the assessment.
+For example, if certain instructional accommodation involves modifying the validity of assessment results may be compromised if the accommodation during testing, or providing an accommodation that gives the student an unfair advantage on all or part of the assessment.
 Assessment policies must be reviewed thoroughly before accommodations are selected for the assessments, and any discrepancies between instructional and assessment accommodations should be communicated to the parent and the educators working with the student.